expo/expo/docs/versions/unversioned/guides/building-standalone-apps.md

 An Apple Developer account is needed to build an iOS standalone app, but a Google Play Developer account is not needed to build the Android standalone app.
 If you'd like to submit to either app store, you will need a developer account on that store.

+It's a good idea to read the best practices about [Deploying to App Stores](./app-stores.html) to ensure your app is in good shape to get accepted into the Apple and Google marketplaces.
+We can generate builds for you, but it's up to you to make your app awesome.

 > **Warning:** Standalone apps are currently in beta!

 ## 1. Install exp